jarvist/Amphisbaena/README.md

 Here be dragons; I was a lowly undergrad & loved stealing cycles in pure C more than making things readable.

-Also here in the -p3ht subdirectory was some more recent work on a code that added ansiotropic energy to the polymer chains to induce directional crystallisation.
+Also here in the -p3ht subdirectory was some more recent work (circa.
+2008) on a code that added ansiotropic energy to the polymer chains to induce directional crystallisation, this work went into a conference proceedings by Amanda Chatten, but I don't believe that's accessible anywhere.

 May your polymer chains reptate in a manner truly sublime.